senlin/so-clean-up-wp-seo/README.md

 The default settings of the current release are as follows:

 * hide the cartoon-style sidebar ads on almost all settings pages of the Yoast SEO plugin
+* hide the tagline nag showing as a Problem in the Yoast SEO Dashboard
-* hide warning in the advanced tab of Yoast SEO UI in edit Post/Page screen when your site is blocking access to robots
+* hide the robots nag showing as a Problem in the Yoast SEO Dashboard and in the advanced tab of Yoast SEO UI in edit Post/Page screen when your site is blocking access to robots
 * hide the Upsell Notice in the Notification box that shows in the Yoast SEO Dashboard
+* hide Problems box from Yoast SEO Dashboard
+* hide Notifications box from Yoast SEO Dashboard
 * hide image warning nag that shows in edit Post/Page screen when featured image is smaller than 200x200 pixels
 * hide add keyword button that shows in edit Post/Page and only serves to show an ad for the premium version
-* hide content (readability) / keyword (seo) score in publish/update box on edit Post/Page
-* hide readability tab and content analysis metabox item
+* hide content analysis that adds colored balls to the edit Post/Page screens as well as Readability tab that contains the analysis
-* hide the issue counter (added to v3.3 of Yoast SEO plugin)
+* hide issue counter from adminbar and sidebar
+* hides red star of "Go Premium" submenu as well as of metabox in edit Post/Page screens
+* hide Keyword (SEO) Score
+* hide Content (Readability) Score
+* hide ad for premium version in help center
 * hide the SEO Score, Readability, Title and Meta Description admin columns on the Posts/Pages screens; Focus keyword column can be hidden too
-* hide the SEO Score and Readability admin columns on taxonomies (added to v3.1 of Yoast SEO plugin)
+* hide the SEO Score and Readability admin columns on taxonomies
-* hide the ad for the premium version in the help center or hide the whole help center (added to v3.2 of Yoast SEO plugin)
-* hide the email support of the help center as it is a premium-only feature and therefore an "ad in disguise" (added to v4.4 of Yoast SEO plugin)
-* hide the red star behind the "Go Premium" submenu text (added to v3.6 of Yoast plugin and changed again with v3.7)
+* remove the Yoast SEO admin bar menu
 * remove the Yoast SEO widget from the WordPress Dashboard

 ## Frequently Asked Questions